openwings-project/opendata/README.md

 ## Downloading the data

-The data are temporarily stored (see #NCBI_SRA_Identifiers for additional information) on Amazon Web Services in their [S3]() Cloud Object Storage system.
+The data are temporarily stored (see [NCBI SRA Identifiers](#NCBI_SRA_identifiers) for additional information) on Amazon Web Services in their [S3](https://aws.amazon.com/s3/) Cloud Object Storage system.
 As such, you can use tools like the [AWS CLI tool](https://aws.amazon.com/cli/) to view different buckets in which the data are stored (corresponding to sequencing runs), as well as all of the different files within a bucket.
-For instance, after [installing the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) here is a example session:
+For instance, after [installing the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) here is an example session:
 ```bash
 # be sure that the AWS CLI tool is installed and configured correctly.
 # Show the contents of the openwings project: